Electroconvulsive therapy: Involuntary ECT

 Procedures for involuntary ECT vary from country to country depending on local mental health laws.

 United States

 In most states in the US, a judicial order following a formal hearing is needed before a patient can be forced to undergo involuntary ECT.
 However, ECT can also be involuntarily administered in situations with less immediate danger.
 Suicidal intent is a common justification for its involuntary use, especially when other treatments are ineffective.

+In 2007, a psychiatric patient in the Creedmoor Psychiatric Center in New York, given the pseudonym of Simone D., won a court ruling which set aside a two-year-old court order to undergo ECT against her will.

 United Kingdom

 Until 2007 in England and Wales, the Mental Health Act 1983 allowed the use of ECT on detained patients whether or not they had capacity to consent to it.
 However, following amendments which took effect in 2007, ECT may not generally be given to a patient who has capacity and refuses it, irrespective of his or her detention under the Act.
 In fact, even if a patient is deemed to lack capacity, if they made a valid advance decision refusing ECT then they should not be given it; and even if they do not have an advance decision, the psychiatrist must obtain an independent second opinion (which is also the case if the patient is under age of consent).
 However, there is an exception regardless of consent and capacity; under Section 62 of the Act, if the treating psychiatrist says the need for treatment is urgent they may start a course of ECT without authorization.
 From 2003 to 2005, about 2,000 people a year in England and Wales were treated without their consent under the Mental Health Act.
 Concerns have been raised by the official regulator that psychiatrists are too readily assuming that patients have the capacity to consent to their treatments, and that there is a worrying lack of independent advocacy.
 In Scotland, the Mental Health (Care and Treatment) (Scotland) Act 2003 also gives patients with capacity the right to refuse ECT.